 Breastfeeding while babywearing is really convenient, but in order to keep both of you comfy and safe, you need a proper baby carrier.

-Here’s my list of the best baby carriers for breastfeeding, based on my babywearing experience with 3 kids.
+Here’s my list of the best baby carriers for breastfeeding that you can get in 2022, based on my babywearing experience with 3 kids.

 According to breastfeeding moms, ring sling is a must-have if you plan on babywearing and breastfeeding.
 This type of baby carrier makes life easier.